LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/GameAPI/Packet.md

 The following objects and APIs provide the basic BDS packet interface for scripts.

 (Please refer to Nukkit, PokcetMine, BDS Reverse to know the packet structure) If the client crashes, it is a packet structure error, not a bug.

 The documentation does not list the packet ID and its structure, please check it yourself.

 ## 🔉 Packet Object API

-In LLSE, 「Packet Object」 is used to get information about packets.
+In LLSE, "Packet Object" is used to get information about packets.

 ### Get a packet object